aadamsongit/Newsletter-Signup/README.md

 (as current Bootstrap no longer features Jumbotrons).

 Enjoy!
 (And if you subscribe to my albeit-nonexistent newsletter, my audience page on Mailchimp will actually receive your input and I'll see an email on my audience page.
 I've tested this by creating users on my end. ;))

+Note: I removed the API key from the code because Mailchimp disables it for being public if I don't.